Zeros of theta functions associated with self-dual lattices: Abstract

 \section{Abstract}

-We study the zeros of the theta functions of the lattices $\Gamma_{8k}$, a family of even unimodular lattices generalizing the $\mathsf{E}_{8}$ lattice.
-We show that the zeros of $\Theta_{\Gamma_{8k}}$ all lie on the line $\Re z =\frac{1}{2}$ in the fundamental domain and compute their height and limit distribution.
+We study the zeros of theta functions $\Theta_{\Gamma_{4k}}$ associated with the lattices $\Gamma_{4k}$, a family of self-dual lattices generalizing the $\mathsf{E}_{8}$ lattice.
+Our results show two different behaviors of the zeros according to the lattice parity: When $\Gamma_{4k}$ is an even lattice, we show that the zeros all lie on the line $\Re z =\frac{1}{2}$ in the fundamental domain and prove that the zeros are equidistributed with respect to an explicit probability measure on the line $\Re z = \frac{1}{2}$.
+However, when the $\Gamma_{4k}$ is an odd lattice, there are no zeros on the line $\Re z =\frac{1}{2}$, only exponentially close to it.
+Our argument relies on representing $\Theta_{\Gamma_{4k}}$ as a polynomial in the modular $\lambda$-function.
+We then study the zeros of this polynomial and exploit some conformal properties of $\lambda$ to get our results.